-- Use the DB restriction field to provide a SQL restriction that will be used against the pg_database table to limit the databases that you see.
-For example, you might enter: live_db test_db so that only live_db and test_db are shown in the pgAdmin browser.
+- Use the DB restriction field to provide a SQL restriction that will be used against the pg\database table to limit the databases that you see.
+For example, you might enter: live\db test\db so that only live\db and test\db are shown in the pgAdmin browser.
 Separate entries with a comma or tab as you type. - Use the Password exec command field to specify a shell command to be executed to retrieve a password to be used for SQL authentication.
 The stdout of the command will be used as the SQL password.
-This may be useful when the password should be generated as a transient authorization token instead of providing a password when connecting in PAM authentication scenarios. - Use the Password exec expiration field to specify a maximum age, in seconds, of the password generated with a Password exec command.
+This may be useful when the password should be generated as a transient authorization token instead of providing a password when connecting in PAM authentication scenarios.
+You can pass server hostname, port and DB username to the password exec command as variable by providing placeholders like %HOST%, %PORT% and %USERNAME% which will be replace with the server connection information.
+Example: /path/to/script --hostnmae %HOST% --port %PORT% --username %USERNAME% - Use the Password exec expiration field to specify a maximum age, in seconds, of the password generated with a Password exec command.
 If not specified, the password will not expire until your pgAdmin session does.
 Zero means the command will be executed for each new connection or reconnection that is made.
 If the generated password is not valid indefinitely, set this value to slightly before it will expire. - Use the Prepare threshold field to specify the number of times a query is executed before it is prepared.
 If it is set to 0, every query is prepared the first time it is executed.
 If it is set to blank, prepared statements are disabled on the connection.
 This is particularly useful with external connection poolers, such as PgBouncer, which is not compatible with prepared statements.
 Set this to blank in such cases.